A much-extended village, plentifully endowed with open spaces, situated midway between Hayes and Uxbridge

 The strength of Uxbridge as a commercial centre has prevented the old village from acting as a focus for the wider suburb, which has had the benefit of preserving some of its charm, despite the intrusion of the busy road.

 RAF Uxbridge closed in 2010 and the site is presently being redeveloped as St Andrew’s Park.
-Hillingdon House may soon be converted into a restaurant, with office space above.
-The RAF station’s ‘Battle of Britain Bunker‘ is open to the public, usually by appointment only.
+Hillingdon House may be converted into a restaurant, with office space above.
+The RAF station’s ‘Battle of Britain Bunker’ is open to the public.

 Mary, Marchioness of Rockingham died at Hillingdon House in 1804.
 Her husband, whom she had married at the age of 16, served as prime minister in 1765–66 and again in 1782, when he died in office.